 Meteorological Winter 2010-2011: Where does it stand?
 Over the next few weeks, we will be taking a look at this past meteorological winter (2010-2011) in several different aspects.
 From storms, to precipitation, temperature and high and low days, we will analyze it from beginning to end.
 After all, for many people it was a historic winter from December through February.
 Since that point, the significant snowstorms have ended as the pattern change occurred.
 That being said, this week we will take a gander at the temperatures from this past winter.
 With the help of our friendly and reliable graph guy Yehuda Hyman, taking a look at this past winter becomes a whole lot easier.
 The featured image at the top of this post shows the temperatures for every day this season, and the normal average temperature for those days as well.
+Article by John Homenuk, with assistance and graphics by Yehuda Hyman.
+Written March 2nd 2011 at 9:05pm.
+Looking for a forecast?
+See New York Metro Weather's Long Range Forecast for the upcoming week, or view our Technical Forecast Discussion for the more serious weather enthusiasts.
+Also, check out our new Forecast Overview tab.
+For up to the minute details on forecasts, watches, warnings, and alerts, follow us on Twitter and Facebook.

 Comments